hmbiyangandu/datasciencecoursera/CodeBook.md

 * 'test/X_test.txt': Test set.
 * 'test/y_test.txt': Test labels.

-The project have been developed under R version 3.1.0 (2014-04-10), Platform: x86_64-w64-mingw32/x64 (64-bit)
+The project have been developed under R version 3.1.0 (2014-04-10), Platform: x86_64-w64-mingw32/x64 (64-bit).

 ## Code Book
 ------------

 1-  activity
-	Names of activity performed in the experiment Possible values : WALKING, SITTING, STANDING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
+	Names of activity performed in the experiment.
+	Possible values : WALKING, SITTING, STANDING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS.

 2-  subject_id
-	Unique ID number, identifying the person who performed the experience Possible values: 1 ...
+	Unique ID number, identifying the person who performed the experience.
+	Possible values: 1 ...
 30

 3-  activity_id
-	Unique ID number identifying an activity
+	Unique ID number identifying an activity.
 	Possible values : 1 ...
 6

 4-  tBodyAcc_mean_X
-	Time domain signal measuring the average by activity and by subject of the Body Acceleration on the X axis Possible values : 0.2216 ...
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration on the X axis.
+	Possible values : 0.2216 ...
 0.3015

 5-  tBodyAcc_mean_Y
-	Time domain signal measuring the average by activity and by subject of the Body Acceleration on the Y axis Possible values : -0.040514 ... -0.001308
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration on the Y axis.
+	Possible values : -0.040514 ... -0.001308

 6-  tBodyAcc_mean_Z
-	Time domain signal measuring the average by activity and by subject of the Body Acceleration on the Z axis Possible values : -0.15251 ... -0.07538
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration on the Z axis.
+	Possible values : -0.15251 ... -0.07538

 7-  tBodyAcc_std_X
-	Time domain signal measuring the average by activity and by subject of the Body Acceleration Standard deviation on the X axis
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Standard deviation on the X axis.
 	Possible values : -0.9961 ...
 0.6269

 8-  tBodyAcc_std_Y
-	Time domain signal measuring the average by activity and by subject of the Body Acceleration Standard deviation on the Y axis
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Standard deviation on the Y axis.
 	Possible values : -0.99024 ...
 0.61694

 9-  tBodyAcc_std_Z
-	Time domain signal measuring the average by activity and by subject of the Body Acceleration Standard deviation on the Z axis
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Standard deviation on the Z axis.
 	Possible values : -0.9877 ...
 0.6090

 10- tGravityAcc_mean_X
-	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration on the X axis Possible values : -0.6800 ...
+	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration on the X axis.
+	Possible values : -0.6800 ...
 0.9745

 11- tGravityAcc_mean_Y
-	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration on the X axis Possible values : -0.47989 ...
+	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration on the X axis.
+	Possible values : -0.47989 ...
 0.95659

 12- tGravityAcc_mean_Z
-	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration on the X axis Possible values : -0.49509 ...
+	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration on the X axis.
+	Possible values : -0.49509 ...
 0.95787

 13- tGravityAcc_std_X